CHAPEL BOOKS

 The Leyland Family

 Mary Leyland, 1954.
-Pp29-48 offprint by the Halifax Antiquarian Society. *£3.00
+Pp29-48 offprint by the Halifax Antiquarian Society. £4.00 UK post-free

 A History of the Mallory Family

 S V Mallory Smith, 1985.
 162pp inc index, followed by list of subscribers, 16 plate-ills, other ills (of memorial brasses) in the text, 23pp of pedigrees.
 The blurb on the d/w commences 'The history of the Mallorys, one of the oldest armigerous families in the country...'.
-Until fairly recently thie title was in print at £25.00 - this o/w F copy, with 2 leaves [pp89-92] detached due to mis-binding is available at £12.00
+Until fairly recently the title was in print at £25.00 - this o/w F copy, with 2 leaves [pp89-92] detached due to mis-binding is available at £12.00

 The Marleys of Langton, Ingleton, Hilton and Houghton-le-Side